Quick guide: MyGeotab IFTA report

 - Configure Driver Feedback for the new vehicle or add any custom parameters required.
 Once finished, click Save.
 The GO device is now ready to be installed in the new vehicle.

-View the screenshots – Read Renee Depuydt’s blog: Benefits and Steps To Transferring Telematics Devices Between Vehicles for additional instructions on transferring a vehicle tracking device.
+To view the screenshots for this process, read Renee Depuydt’s blog: Benefits and Steps To Transferring Telematics Devices Between Vehicles.
+This article provides further instructions on transferring a vehicle tracking device.